abogoyavlensky/keymap/README.md

 If you want to make it default on system start enable `Autoload` switch.

-# Setup instruction for Linux with Autokey
+# Setup instruction for Linux with Autokey (DEPRECATED)

 ## Requirements